Domestic Students

 Prospective Student Financial Aid Application Deadlines

-* If you submit your application for admission and/or your application for financial aid (CSS Profile) close to the Jan.
-4 deadline, there may be up to a week’s delay in processing your information.
+If you submit your application for admission and/or your application for financial aid (CSS Profile) close to the Jan.
+4 deadline, there may a delay in processing your information.
 During this time, you may be unable to view your financial aid checklist.
 Please account for this delay before contacting the College.
-For your convenience, a two-week grace period of your CSS Profile submission and supporting documentation is automatically factored into the Jan.
+For your convenience, a two-week grace period for your CSS Profile submission and supporting documentation is automatically factored into the Jan.
 4 deadline.

 Current Student Financial Aid Application Deadlines